JRT-Git/teslaprep/model_3_checklist.md

 ### Glass and seal condition
 1. [ ] Inspect all glass (including side mirrors) for signs of distortion, scratches, or cracks
+   1. [ ] Check for dual-pane front glass
+   1. [ ] Check for dual-pane rear glass
+   1. [ ] Ensure side mirrors have an outline around the insides of the mirror (indicates auto-dimming)
 1. [ ] Inspect the weather seals around door gaps and windows
 1. [ ] Verify that the water guards that line the trunk (below the rear windshield) are free and clear
 1. [ ] Check for proper windshield and windshield trim installation
 1. [ ] Inspect all edges of the roof glass panel and rear window
+   1. [ ] Roof seal
+   1. [ ] Push on roof glass to make sure it is firmly in place

 ## SECTION C - Interior inspection

-1. [ ] Inspect interior seat upholstery, door surfaces, dash, headliner and carpets (including passenger compartment, frunk, and trunk)
+1. [ ] Inspect interior seat upholstery, door surfaces, dash, headliner and carpets (including passenger compartment, , and trunk)

 **SIT IN DRIVER'S SEAT**
 1. [ ] Check for any error messages on the display screen
 1. [ ] Check all four windows to ensure they roll up and down properly
+   1. [ ] Check that they make a good seal when rolled up and down
 1. [ ] Test the windshield wipers
+1. [ ] Test winshield wiper fluid
 1. [ ] Test the rearview camera
+1. [ ] Test sideview cameras
 1. [ ] Check side mirrors for proper operation of folding and position adjustment
 1. [ ] Test the steering wheel position controls to ensure proper operation
 1. [ ] Press the center of the steering wheel to make sure the vehicle's horn works
+1. [ ] Check steering whel for scratches or defects
 1. [ ] Check the rearview mirror for any warping or distortion
 1. [ ] Check sunvisor operation, mirror condition and lighting operation
 1. [ ] Front overhead driver and passenger lights